ELGAS Knowledge Hub

 There are a small minority of people who cannot smell Ethyl Mercaptan.

-If you notice a foul smell of a gas leak in house, turn off the gas, if safe to do so.
+If you notice a foul gas leak smell in your home, turn off the gas, if safe to do so.

 Do not use your phone or any electrical device.